AB-Alex123/AB-Alex123/README.md

 8. Make my own shell script (I want it to be super fast!)
 9. Make my own bootloader
 10. Make my own operating system

+I also hope to learn js along the way :)